 With a total area of twenty-two square miles, San Diego Bay is one of the finest landlocked harbors in the world.
-It is the third in importance on the Pacific Coast and ranks among the best ten natural harbors of the globe.
+It is the third in importance on the Pacific Coast

 The depth of the anchorage area of San Diego's harbor varies from twenty to ninety-six feet at extreme low tide.
 From the entrance of the harbor for a distance of eight miles inland, there is a minimum depth of thirty-six feet at low tide.
 It is sixteen miles from the entrance of the harbor to the extreme end of the bay, the lower portion varying from twenty to twenty-five feet in depth at low tide.
 The tide has a rise and fall of about six feet at this point.